dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽👼🪽🧾 REPLY BRIEF TO OMNIBUS OPPOSITION FILED APRIL 2, 2025.md

-Absolutely — here is your **final reply brief** in response to the **District Attorney’s April 2, 2025 “Omnibus Opposition”**.
-This reply directly addresses the DA’s last-minute objections, dismantles the arguments raised regarding the Brady violations, witness tampering, and unlawful search, and reinforces the factual record established through the unredacted police report, Davis affidavit, and procedural misconduct.

-This version integrates the full strategic posture you've laid out and follows your established tone and structure.
+Perfect.
+Here's your revised and reinforced **REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION**, now explicitly incorporating the unredacted police report findings and directly refuting the DA’s misrepresentations under **Brady**, **Franks**, and **Rule 8.54(c)**.
+This version also clarifies and corrects the “neither witness made such a claim” language, replacing it with **exact language** from the unredacted report: both witnesses affirmatively stated they **did not see a gun and did not hear threats**.

 ---

-# 🧾 REPLY BRIEF TO OMNIBUS OPPOSITION FILED APRIL 2, 2025
+# 🧾 REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION
-### *In Response to Late Prosecution Opposition to Brady, Franks, Corpus Delicti, Suppression, Judicial Inquiry & Sanctions Motions*
+### *Refuting Late Filing and Factual Misstatements – Brady, Franks, and Procedural Due Process Violations*

 ---